 The Outlaw Scenic Byway, or Nebraska State Highway 12, passes right through the southern edge of Niobrara State Park, which is located just two miles west of the town of Niobrara.
 The closest major city is Sioux City, which straddles the South Dakota and Iowa borders roughly an hour and 45 minutes to the east.
 If you approach from the South Dakota side, be aware that there are only two Missouri River bridges nearby, one on Highway 37 (just northeast of the park) and Highway 18, which lies an hour to the west in Pickstown, SD.

-The roads are passable for RVs up to 55 feet long and you’ll find restrooms located at intermittent locations throughout the park.
-If you prefer to stretch your legs, these same roads are bicycle friendly and offer a few swells so you can coast while soaking up the riverside views.
+Several miles of paved roads (many of which are one-way) weave their way through the park, including a three-mile loop that skirts several hiking trails, tent camping sites, restrooms, and the popular buffalo cookout pavilion.
+The roads are passable for RVs up to 55 feet long, and you’ll find restrooms located at intermittent locations throughout the park.
+If you prefer to stretch your legs, these same roads are bicycle-friendly and offer a few swells so you can coast while soaking up the riverside views.

 You can camp here any time of the year, but keep in mind that the shower facilities will be closed in the off-season, which runs from roughly mid-October until April.
 The park’s roads are larger than many state-run recreation areas, so you’ll be able to navigate the roads in rigs and trailers up to around 55 feet long.

 There are two camping areas where RVs and trailers can connect to power.
 The first and most-used campground is just northeast of the park entrance, and this is where the shower facility is located.
 Electrical outlets vary in amperage throughout this main loop, so be sure to choose a site that suits your power requirements.